ncp38/cs142-f23-inclass/lab1/WheelOfFortune.md

 2. Team member 2
 3. Team member 3

+## Before you begin...

+There are a few things that you should know about this lab assignment:

+1. It is a _pair programming_ activity.
+Pair programming is a software development practice where two programmers sit side-by-side at the same computer and work together to develop a program.
+One programmer is the _driver_--they type and edit the code, explaining what they are doing.
+The other programmer is the _navigator_, who should be thinking about the big picture, offering advice and suggestions, and __asking questions__.
+The members of a pair programming team should talk throughout the process so that they can switch roles at any moment.

+2. You will be editing this file using [markdown](https://commonmark.org/help/).
+   You will write your answers in this file, and this edited file will be what you submit for your lab submission.
+You can switch back and forth between viewing and editing this file using the "preview" button in the top right of this window.
+You don't need to worry about the syntax of Markdown too much, but it's nice that it's just text and IntelliJ can display it nicely formatted.
+Don't worry about getting everything to look perfect.

+3. Each person on the team should have their own copy of this file, but you should choose to fill in __one__ team member's markdown file.
+   When you are done with the lab, this team member should share their file with the rest of the team.

+   You should note who you worked with at the top of this file.

 ## Goals

 By the time that you are done with this activity, you and your partner